- Written by Dr.Mehmet Demircioglu

 A second transplant needs the right timing

-A second transplant can help when enough time has passed, the first result is mature enough to judge, the donor area is still safe, and the weakness is clearly defined.
+A second transplant can help when enough time has passed, the first result is mature enough to judge, donor reserve is still safe, and the weakness is clearly defined.
 A small refinement is very different from trying to rescue a poorly understood result.

 I become cautious when a second surgery is offered too early or without explaining why the first result disappointed.
 More grafts can improve a specific density gap, but they cannot automatically fix wrong direction, poor hairline design, donor depletion, or an unsafe original plan.